EvidentSecurity/esp-sdk-python/docs/UsersApi.md

 # create an instance of the API class
 api_instance = esp_sdk.UsersApi()
-id = 56 # int | User Id
+id = 56 # int | User ID
-include = 'include_example' # str | Objects that can be included in the response:  organization,sub_organizations,teams,role  See Including Objects for more information. (optional)
+include = 'include_example' # str | Related objects that can be included in the response.
+See Including Objects for more information. (optional)

 try:
     # Show a single User